Current D'Orazio Lab members

 Jamila is from Chattanooga, TN.
 She got a B.S. in Biology at UT-Chattanooga, and then she moved to Middle Tennessee State Univ. where she obtained her M.S. degree.
 At MTSU, she investigated the sex bias in susceptibility to Cryptococcus neoformans infection for her master's thesis.
 In 2019, she started the IBS program at UK, and she joined the D'Orazio in July 2020, right in the middle of the Covid-19 pandemic!

-Emma is a pre-med undergrad who has been part of the lab group since Fall 2019.
+Emma has been part of the lab group since Fall 2019.
 The pandemic slowed things down a bit, but she began her own independent project in Spring 2021 to study the function of a targeted surface protein expressed uniquely by neurotropic Listeria strains.
+She has been accepted into the UK School of Medicine for Fall 2022.

 Undergraduate students progressing towards an independent project in the lab:

-Anika Yadav, Rachel Curry, Jude Kiely, Anna Puderbaugh, Nina Bradley, Tanner Durst
+Rachel Curry, Jude Kiely, Anna Puderbaugh, Nina Bradley, Ifrah Hammad, Lilly Bauer, Andrew Mallamaci

 D'Orazio Lab Alumni